opencog/opencog/opencog/nlp/ull-parser/README.md

 ```

 0.2) The atomspace MUST be built with guile version 2.2.2.1 or newer,
-   which can only be obtained from git: that is, by
+   which can be obtained from the Guile ftp repo
+   https://ftp.gnu.org/gnu/guile/ or git, by doing
 ```
    git clone git://git.sv.gnu.org/guile.git
    git checkout stable-2.2